Classic brick apartment building courtyard

 Operational drag on returns

-Small multifamily buildings require constant attention - tenant calls, aging systems, deferred maintenance.
+Small multifamily buildings require constant attention: tenant calls, aging systems, deferred maintenance.
 At some point, the active management burden stops being worth the return on your time and capital.
+You built this as an investment, not a job.

 No clean exit from operations